dwongdev/farmOS/docs/development/module/index.md

 detailed documentation of Drupal development more generally, refer to the [guide on drupal.org](https://www.drupal.org/docs/creating-custom-modules).

+For instructions on setting up a local Docker container for development and testing, refer to the [development environment](/development/environment) documentation.

 ## Modules directory

 Modules should be placed in the `sites/all/modules` directory of the server's